For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 redit: goffkein.pro – Shutterstock

-If you do think that our student meal plan might sound like one for you, we've created a shopping list using all the recipes above that should last you a month.
+If you think our student meal plan would work for you, we've created a shopping list using all the recipes above that should last you a month.

 We based our calculations on a range of supermarkets' prices*.
-As you can't generally buy just 25p's worth of porridge, we bought enough ingredients for four servings per recipe to last the month.
+As you can't generally buy just 25p's worth of porridge, the below ingredients should allow you to make four servings per recipe to last the month.

 Things to have in your kitchen cupboard